Hajime12349/study_code/README.md

 # study_code
-The source code for the tool I created for my academic research,　which is primarily written in Python.
+The source code for the tool created for my academic research.
+It is primarily written in Python.